 Wheeler Reservoir is the primary discharge location for groundwater at BFN.
 There are also a number of artificial secondary surface water bodies associated with operations that could potentially influence groundwater flow on the site because they are unlined, including the hot water channel, cold water channel, intake channel, wastewater lagoons, and sediment ponds.
 However, the degree to which these artificially controlled water bodies affect groundwater flow has not been determined.
 Water level elevations of these secondary surface water features, particularly the hot water channel and cold water channel, are artificially controlled by site operations, depending on various plant operations and reservoir height.
-While the elevation of the intake channel is generally maintained at an elevation equivalent to Wheeler Reservoir, the elevations of the hot water and cold water channels are not known.
-Natural and artificial fluctuations in surface water elevations can vary greatly and impact groundwater flow at the site, although these rates are not well quantified.
+While the elevation of the intake channel is generally maintained at an elevation equivalent to Wheeler Reservoir, the elevations of the hot water elevations can vary greatly and impact groundwater flow at the site, although these rates are not well quantified.
 Seasonal groundwater fluctuation strongly correlates with the Wheeler Reservoir elevation, which suggests a high degree of surface water-groundwater communication in both hydrogeologic units (Arcadis 2021).